AMADataLabs/Core/README.md

 Shared source code should be put into the language sub-folder of *Source/* (i.e. Python code lives in *Source/Python/*).

+### Bash

+Reusable Bash functions for scripts.

+### JavaScript

+Currently only JavaScript plugins for Postman reside here.

 ### Python

 Python package folders should all start with *Source/Python/datalabs/* (i.e. all Data Labs packages start with *datalabs.*).

 ### Terraform